-with $\Delta{t}\in\mathbb{R}_+$ being the approximation timestep.
-For dynamic obstacle avoidance tasks, $\psi(t)$ represents the configuration of the obstacles.
-The value of $\psi(t + \Delta{t})$ can be estimated using a state estimator.
-This control pipeline is illustrated in Fig.~\ref{fig:tvcbf_open}.

-For robotics tasks, to apply the differentiable optimization based TVCBF, both the robot and the obstacle would need to be encapsulated by convex primitive shapes.
+with $\gamma\in\mathbb{R}_+$ corresponding to how fast the CBF value is allowed to change, the larger the $\gamma$ value, the faster the CBF value can change.
+For robotics tasks, to apply the diffOpt TVCBF, both the robot and the obstacle must be encapsulated by convex primitive shapes.
 Define the number of primitives assigned to the robot and obstacle as $n_r\in\mathbb{N}$ and $n_o\in\mathbb{N}$, respectively.
 Then, there will be $n_r \times n_o$ TVCBF constraints.
-Adopting the CBFQP formulation, we write the time-varying CBFQP (TVCBFQP) as
+Adopting the CBF-based quadratic program (CBFQP) formulation, we write the time-varying CBFQP (TVCBFQP) as